Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Are Thimbleberries Edible?

-Like other members of the Rubus genus, the leaves though not a choice edible, are often gathered by herbalists for use in internal and external remedies.
-The roots and young shoots are also sometimes employed in traditional medicine.
+Like other members of the Rubus genus, the leaves are sometimes gathered by herbalists for use in internal and external remedies, though they’re not a choice fresh edible.
+The roots and young shoots are also occasionally employed in traditional medicine.

 Thimbleberry in Bloom

-The use of Thimbleberry leaf tea and other preparations hasn’t been widely studied in people who are pregnant or nursing.
-Some herbalists recommend leaf tea of members of the Rubus genus, like Red Raspberry, to aid in labor.
-However, some studies have shown that they may help by softening the cervix and inducing labor and, therefore, should be avoided during early pregnancy.
-While we don’t know if this is true for Thimbleberry, you should still avoid Thimbleberry preparations while pregnant or breastfeeding until you consult your physician.
+The use of thimbleberry leaf tea and other preparations hasn’t been widely studied in people who are pregnant or nursing.
+Some herbalists recommend leaf tea from members of the Rubus genus, like Red Raspberry, to aid in labor.
+However, some studies have shown that these teas may help by softening the cervix and inducing labor, and therefore should be avoided during early pregnancy.
+We don’t know if this is true for thimbleberry specifically, but you should still avoid thimbleberry preparations while pregnant or breastfeeding until you consult your physician.

 A small toddler hand holding thimbleberries.